Mission | History | Names | Manifesto | Awards | Imprint

 In response, and in a painful but cathartic spurt of growth, nearly all tools requiring specialized training or Standard Operating Procedures (SOPs) were voluntarily removed from the space in the summer of 2018, ensuring the lab's doors would remain open to all.
 At face value, many would have considered this a detrimental blow; for the EDS, though, it represented a necessary unshackling from outdated thinking, and it propelled the lab forward to reshape its operating model into a 21st century structure that could be readily adopted by others around the world.

-In a new era of the Engineering Design Studio, questions like "What is fundamentally problematic or undesirable about spaces like these?" became the motivation to more deeply understand what labs and spaces with similar missions need to be in order to best serve their communities.
+In a new era of the Engineering Design Studio, questions like "What is fundamentally problematic or undesirable about spaces like these?" became the motivation to more deeply understand what labs and spaces with similar missions need to be in order to best serve their communities into the future.

 In considering those questions, it became clear that one insidious property of such spaces is that they lead to graduates saying things like, "If I still had access to the EDS, post-graduation, I would do X, Y, or Z".
 The implication being that students had developed a dependence upon free access to the lab and a learned sense of helplessness in its absence.